sheyua/RT-tddft/README.md

 - **Dump**

-	The input parameter *dump* and *dump_dir* can be used to dump the real-time charge density and Kohn-Sham potential along z direction to a specified directory.
-This is enable by default and can be unset with *dump*=.false.
+	The input parameter *dump* and *dump_dir* can be used to dump real-time charge density and Kohn-Sham potential along z direction to a specified directory.
+This is enabled by default and can be unset with *dump*=.false.
+The dump files are loaded back into a python library for post-processing.

+- **Post-Processing**

+	Post-processing are handled with C++ and then wrappe into a python module --- tdpost.
+	To install the post-processing tool please have Cython and numpy installed first:

+		cd tools
+		./install.sh

+	Please see examples for how to use the tdpost.

 # Quantum Espresso README